Gajol/Content/World/Book-How-The-World-Really-Works/How the World Really Works.md

 Japan has the highest average longevity since the early 1980's with an 85 year life exepctancy.

 - Japan diet transformed in past 150 years.
 Tradition diet pre 1900 was insufficient and resulted in short statuers.
 - Japan consumption of milk introduced in school lunches to ward against malnutrition, and white rice became abundant post WWII.
 Seafood became abundant with world's largest fishing and whaling fleet.
 Meat became part of Japanese dishes, and baked goods emerged.
-Higher blookd cholesterol levels and blood pressure and body weight did not lead to heart disease and longevity increased.
+Higher blood cholesterol levels and blood pressure and body weight did not lead to heart disease and longevity increased.
 - Japan and US have similar food consumption as of 2015.
 Biggest differences are:
   - US males consume 45% more fat, women consume 30% more fat
   - US consume 70% more sugar